State Farm vs. Travelers: Home Insurance Comparison

 Aside from coverage level, home insurance rates between State Farm and Travelers can change based on where you live.

-State Farm is cheaper in almost all states where it’s available for a policy with $250,000 in dwelling coverage.
-It’s most affordable in Hawaii at an average of $446 per year.
-On the other hand, Travelers is cheapest in Delaware, costing an average of $718 annually.
+State Farm is cheaper in almost all states where it’s available, with $250,000 in dwelling coverage.
+It’s most affordable in Hawaii at $446 per year.
+Travelers is the cheapest in Delaware, costing an average of $718 per year.

 Alabama$10,508$2,721